Rolnanva/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+Answer:

+We changed the order of the tasks because Nginx can't be running for it to be uninstalled.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)
+-
+Answer:

+The name should with as few words as possible explain clearly what the task is doing or supposed to do.